Skip to main content

 -

-Become a Nonprofit Partner: Collaborate with Passionate Students & Increase Board Capacity!
+Become a Golub Capital Nonprofit Board Fellows Program Partner: Collaborate with Passionate Students & Increase Board Capacity!

 Expand the capacity of your nonprofit board in partnership with innovative graduate students from the University of Michigan.
-Since 1999, we have placed 800+ Board Fellows with over 300 nonprofit organizations.
-Register for a virtual or in-person (Detroit & Ann Arbor) information session.
+Since 1999, we have matched 800+ Board Fellows as non-voting members with over 300 nonprofit boards.

 How It Works:

-• Application & Matching: Apply become a nonprofit partner before July 13th.
+• Application & Matching: Apply to become a nonprofit partner before the June deadline, followed by an interview with program staff to determine if the program is the right fit, scope a project, and identify what you’re looking for in a Board Fellow.
 When students return in the fall, we interview and match two graduate students with your board.
-Most Board Fellows are studying business, public policy, social work, education, sustainability, or public health.

-• Board Service & Projects: Board Fellows then serve for an academic year (Oct.-Apr.) as non-voting board members who attend meetings, serve on committees, and take on a curated strategy or governance project that is on your board’s “wish list”.
-Common projects include benchmarking, board recruitment/onboarding, governance documents, committee implementation/design, fund development strategy, marketing, program evaluation, and revenue generation.
+• Board Service & Projects: Board Fellows then serve for an academic year (Oct.-Apr.) as non-voting board members who attend meetings, serve on committees, and take on a governance-driven project with a scope of about five hours per month per Fellow.

-• Resources & Support: Program staff offer board resources, project scoping and support, and student guidance.
+• Resources & Support: Program staff and faculty offer board resources, project scoping and support, and student guidance.

-• Community & Events: Both student Fellows and Nonprofit Partners are invited to workshops and networking events focused on various topics of board governance: fund development, board recruitment, and more!
+• Community & Events: Both Board Fellows and Nonprofit Partners engage in workshops and networking events focused on various topics of board governance: fund development, board recruitment, and more!

 Eligibility:

-• Your board meetings are held no more than an hour’s drive away from Ann Arbor, or you have hybrid/fully virtual meeting options.
+• Your board meetings are held no more than an hour’s drive away from Ann Arbor, or you have hybrid/fully virtual meetings.

 • Your organization has an operating history of at least two years.